FusionAuth/fusionauth-example-react-guide/README.md

 This uses [vite](https://vitejs.dev/) to create a minimal react project.

+If you'd rather use an Express backend for additional flexibility, please visit [our React sample application with an Express backend](https://github.com/fusionauth/fusionauth-example-react-sdk) repo.

 ## Prerequisites
 You will need the following things properly installed on your computer.